cbismuth/modern-cpp/README.md

 ## How to build

-From a Bash compliant terminal, run the [docker-build.sh](docker-build.sh) script.
+From a Bash compliant terminal, run the [build.sh](build.sh) script.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.